MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 - **unnecessary**
 - **not started**

-Here's a example of what the spreadsheet might look like:
+Here's an example of what the spreadsheet might look like:

 ![sample spreadsheet](./media/use-functions-in-conditions/spreadsheet-table.png)